 Duration Enter then number of days, hours, minutes, and seconds that you want to collect activity.
 Cycle Length (Advanced) Enter the number of seconds that elapse between two queries on the collection table.
 Cycles per Collection (Advanced) Enter the number of cycles between two updates on the collection statistics table.
 Long Running Transaction Cycles (Advanced) Enter the number of cycles that can elapse before a transaction is considered long running.
-Script Name Enter a name for the collection script or use the default naming convention.
 Schedule Select whether to run activity collection instantly, save the script to run at a later time, or schedule the collection script to run on a specific date and time.